 • TRIPS Arts.
-16.1 and 17 (trademarks): Having found that Art.
-16.1 obligates Members to make available to trademark owners a right against certain uses, including uses as a GI, the Panel initially concluded that the EC Regulation was inconsistent with Art.
-16.1 as it limited the availability of such a right for the owners of trademarks.
-However, the Panel ultimately found that the Regulation was justified under Art.
-17, which permits Members to provide limited exceptions to the rights conferred by trademarks, including Art.
-16.1 rights, provided that such exceptions take account of the legitimate interests of the owner of the trademark and of third parties.
+16.1, 17, 24.3 and 24.5: The Panel found that Art.
+16.1 obliges Members to make available to trademark owners a right against certain uses, including uses as a GI.
+Art.
+24.5 provided no defence, as it creates an exception to GI rights, not trademark rights.
+Art.
+24.3 only grandfathers individual GIs, not systems of GI protection.
+Therefore, the Panel initially concluded that the EC Regulation was inconsistent with Art.
+16.1 as it limited the availability of trademark rights where the trademark was used as a GI.
+However, the Panel ultimately found that the Regulation, on the basis of the evidence presented, was justified under Art.
+17, which permits Members to provide exceptions to trademark rights.